Improving Video Instance Segmentation via Temporal Pyramid Routing

 There are two types of gate in DACR, i.e., inner gate and outer gate.
-Inner gate aims to control the sampled reference features and find fine-grained supports from reference features, while outer gate emphasizes informative locations in query frame and only absorb features from reference frames accordingly.
+The inner gate aims to control the sampled reference features and find fine-grained supports from reference features, while the outer gate emphasizes informative locations in query frame and only absorbs features from reference frames accordingly.
 In particular, for inner gates, we choose stride convolution and max-pooling for gate map generation to highlight the most salient areas.
 Following Equ.~\ref{equ:cell_output}, the output of inner cell routing is formally defined as,

-where $Cat$ means concatenation operation, $Gate$ is the inner function, the hidden states ${ {H_{s}^i} }$ are generated by cell via Equ.~\ref{equ:cell_inside}.
+where $Cat$ means concatenation operation, $Gate$ is the inner function and the hidden states ${ {H_{s}^i} }$ are generated by cell via Equ.~\ref{equ:cell_inside} where the inputs are the aligned outputs from Equ.~\ref{equ:deformable_sample}.
 During inference, only pooled areas that are selected by the inner gate can be propagated into ${\hat{Y}_{s}^{q}}$, which can be efficiently implemented via masked convolution~\cite{2014SpatiallyMaskConv}.
 Finally, we fuse two features ${Y_{s}^q}$ and ${Y_{s}^r}$ via $1 \times 1$ convolution, and denote the fusion result as $Y_{s}^{merge}$ for short.

-Although inner gates can be effective to avoid background noises, the contents are flexibly dependent on sampled offsets $O_{s}^{r}, O_{s}^{q}$, which affects the stability of the query frame feature learning.
-Thus we propose to combine query frame feature $X_{s}^{q}$ and merged feature $Y_{s}^{merge}$ via an outer gate map $G_{s}$.
+Although the inner gates can be effective to avoid background noises, the contents are flexibly dependent on sampled offsets $O_{s}^{r}, O_{s}^{q}$, which affect the stability of the query frame feature learning.
+Thus, we propose to combine query frame feature $X_{s}^{q}$ and merged feature $Y_{s}^{merge}$ via an outer gate map $G_{s}$.
 The gate map $G_{s}$ is generated by convolutional fusion of $X_{s}^{q}$ and $Y_{s}^{merge}$ followed by a sigmoid function.
+The convolutional fusion is simply implemented by two $1 \times 1$ convolution.
 Then, the final feature map is obtained as the weighted sum of $X_{s}^{q}$ and $Y_{s}^{merge}$ according $G_{s}$,